Elijah-I/webpack-2022/README.md

 app: "./index.tsx";
 ```

-## 3. If you want to use TS/JS insterad React:
+## 3. If you want to use TS/JS instead React:

 1. go to **`src/`** and rename **`index.tsx`** to **`index.ts`** / **`index.js`**
    <br/><br/>